Spatially Constrained GAN for Face and Fashion Synthesis: Introduction

-However, GAN focuses on learning a marginal distribution and generates random artificial data samples, which neglects joint distribution or conditional distribution.
-Beyond generating arbitrary images, conditional and target-oriented image generation is highly needed for various practical scenarios, such as criminal portraits based on descriptions from victims, clothing design with certain fashion elements, data augmentation and artificial intelligence imagination. \cite{mirza2014conditional} first provided a way of conditional generation according to input class labels, which is further extended by \cite{odena2016conditional} and \cite{li2017triple} that additional classifiers are utilized to guide the image generation.
-Although the current studies have achieved preliminary results along this direction, they always focus on available class labels as the condition where spatial contents are still randomly constructed from latent vectors.
-The mapping between latent vectors and spatial contents remains as a black box that there is barely a way to explicitly specify the spatial components of the synthesized images.
-In other words, images generated by GAN based methods are not spatially controllable.
-As a side effect, the edge details are usually blurred and the boundary information is difficult to preserve due to the lack of spatial constraints.
-For example, Pix2Pix \citep{isola2016image} is good at style transfer.
-But when training on face datasets, it struggles to preserve the spatial information and sometimes generates the ``ghost faces''. \cite{odena2016conditional} guide the image generation with the auxiliary class labels or attributes.
-These semantic attributes cannot reflect the spatial information, which leads to low-quality images.
+Beyond generating arbitrary images, conditional and target-oriented image generation is highly needed in various practical scenarios, such as criminal portraits based on victims' descriptions, clothing design with certain fashion elements, data augmentation, and artificial intelligence imagination. cGAN~\cite{mirza2014conditional} first provided a way of conditional generation according to input class labels, which is further extended by \cite{odena2016conditional} and \cite{li2017triple} that additional classifiers are utilized to guide the image generation.
+They focus on available class labels as the condition where spatial contents are still randomly constructed from latent vectors.
+The edge details are usually blurred and the boundary information is difficult to preserve due to the lack of spatial constraints.
+Semantic-guided image synthesis has been recently explored in~\cite{park2019semantic,tang2020local} for scene image synthesis.
+Those methods use image-to-image translation networks to generate scene images from semantic segmentations.
+However, when applied to face and fashion image synthesis, those methods cannot provide much diversity with given semantic segmentations.
+In other words, they are deterministic and tend to synthesize fixed outputs with given input semantics.
+Some efforts such as SPADE~\cite{park2019semantic} encode a style image to a style vector to obtain diverse outputs.
+Such design works well for scene images, however, our experiments reveal that such method does not provide a good diversity for face or fashion synthesis.

-As mentioned above, the spatial information is crucial to provide high-quality features for synthesized images and increase the model controllability for target-oriented image generation.
-In light of this, we focus on the image generation with additional spatial constraints besides class-label condition.
-The spatial constraints can be provided by semantic segmentations.
-Our target is to utilize the rich spatial information within the semantic segmentations as constraints and guide the generator to synthesize artificial images that comply with those spatial constraints.
-Our task is different from the image-to-image translation task as follows.
-Our goal is to simulate a joint distribution of images with their spatial and class-level conditions, and provide diverse results generated from a combination of input semantic segmentations, class labels and randomly sampled latent vectors.
-But image-to-image translation enforces an one-to-one mapping between domains, which cannot provide diverse results from a single input.